Stability, Efficiency, and Contentedness of Social Storage Networks: Stable, Efficient and Contented Networks

 Let $\hat{\eta}=3$ and $N=6$.
 Then, there are four networks $\mathfrak{n_{1}}$ (see Fig. \ref{fig:n1}), $\mathfrak{n_{2}}$ (see Fig. \ref{fig:n2}), $\mathfrak{n_{3}}$ (see Fig. \ref{fig:n3}) and $\mathfrak{n_{4}}$ (see Fig. \ref{fig:n4}) which are bilaterally stable. \\ \end{example}

 If we look at specific protocols of network formation, then we get further uniqueness results.
-For example, in Claim \ref{claim2}, starting from the null network (or any network where no agent has more than $1$ neighbor), the resulting bilaterally stable network is unique (if we do not label the agents).
+For example, in Claim \ref{claim2}, starting from the null network (or any network where no agent has more than $1$ neighbor), the resulting bilaterally stable network is unique up to isomorphism.